FDio/csit/docs/content/release_notes/current/dpdk_performance.md

 # Known Issues

-List of known issues in CSIT 24.10 for DPDK performance tests:
+List of known issues in CSIT 24.10 for DPDK performance tests.
+Tables are up-to-date with CSIT 24.10 release testing results.

 ## New